“We wanted flying cars, instead we got 140 characters.”

 This meme speaks of the innovation occurring in the world of technology.
 It seems that we are making fewer major innovations (flying cars) compared with the world-changing innovations that are really only minor in terms of technological breakthroughs (like Twitter’s 140 characters).

 Is the corresponding slow-down in OSS innovation occurring due to OSS maturing?
-After all, we’ve had alarm management, performance management, inventory management, traffic management, service order management, provisioning, etc for years now.
+After all, we’ve had alarm management, performance management, inventory management, traffic management, service order management, provisioning, etc for decades now.
 If we had’ve needed something else, would we have already thought of it through necessity?

-Yet as OSS nears 50 (the first OSS were developed in the 1970’s) it feels like we need step quantum even more than incremental change to remain releoant and deliver what our customers need.
+Yet as OSS nears 50 (the first OSS were developed in the 1970’s) it feels like we need quantum change even more than incremental change to remain relevant and deliver what our customers need.
 There are plenty of incremental changes to make through virtualisation, machine learning, massive data processing, etc but have all the massive innovations already been uncovered?
 Do we need a Bell Labs or BT style of funding on fundamental research rather than competition across a fragmented vendor market to innovate us to where we need to get to?